 Medicare Part B excess charges happen when there’s a difference between what Medicare will pay for medical services and what your doctor decides to charge for that same service.

 Medicare sets approved payment amounts for covered medical services.
 Some doctors accept this rate for full payment, whereas others don’t.

 If your doctor doesn’t accept the rate in the Medicare fee schedule as full payment, they are allowed under federal law to charge up to 15 percent more than the approved rate.
 The amount above the Medicare-approved rate is the excess charge.

 It does, however, cover the coinsurance on all Part B medications.
 These prescriptions are typically for medications used for treatment within a clinical setting, such as for chemotherapy.

-If you want coverage for outpatient retail prescriptions, you’ll need Medicare Part D.
+If you want coverage for outpatient retail prescriptions, you’ll need to buy a separate Part D plan.

-There are 10 different Medicare Supplement plans (Medigap policies) that are offered by private companies to help pay for some of the healthcare costs not covered by original Medicare (parts A and B).
+There are 10 different Medicare supplement plans (Medigap policies) that are offered by private companies to help pay for some of the healthcare costs not covered by original Medicare (parts A and B).

-One of those is Medicare Supplement Plan G. Medigap Plan G covers your share for most medical benefits that original Medicare covers, with the exception of the Part B deductible.
+One of those is Medicare Supplement Plan G. Medigap Plan G covers your share for most medical benefits that original Medicare covers, with the exception of the Part B annual deductible.